"To me feathers mean freedom, and the feeling that birds have when they fly." Haida artist, Amy Edgars.

 This stone’s geological formation makes it unique compared to argillite found elsewhere.
-Exposure to high heats allowed this stone to cool and form in a way that was strong enough to be carved, yet soft enough to take on fine carving details and sculpting.
-Geologically, argillite is classified as a type of slate.
+Exposure to high heats allowed this argillite to cool and form in a way that was strong enough to be carved, yet soft enough to take on fine carving details and sculpting.